aidenravn/onchain-trust-graph/README.md

 ⸻

-🧑‍🚀 Created by
+🧑‍🚀 Created By

 ravN
 Builder at the intersection of AI × Web3 × Cryptographic Trust

 Building systems where humans can prove they are real — without revealing who they are.

 ⸻

 ⚠️ Final Reminder

 This is a testnet-only experimental protocol.

-Do NOT use with real money.
+	•	Do NOT use with real money
-Do NOT assume safety.
+	•	Do NOT assume safety
-Do NOT deploy on mainnet.
+	•	Do NOT deploy on mainnet

 This is research infrastructure.